siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 Welcome to the migration guide for upgrading from Siemens iX v1 to v2.
 Please follow this guide to ensure a smooth and successful migration process.

-## Checkout the the breaking changes in detail
+## Checkout the breaking changes in detail

 Checkout the [Breaking Changes guide](https://github.com/siemens/ix/blob/main/BREAKING_CHANGES.md#v200).

 # New concepts